smrey/SMP2/README.md

   * Fastq pairs (read 1 and read 2) for each of the samples.

-  * An optional text file called "not_bs_samples.txt" containing the names of any samples on the Illumina SampleSheet.csv for which analysis in BaseSpace with the SMP2 app is not required.
+  * An optional text file called "not_bs.txt" containing the names of any samples on the Illumina SampleSheet.csv for which analysis in BaseSpace with the SMP2 app is not required.
 This should be placed in the same location as the script.

   * An optional text file containing tumour normal pairs in the format <tumour_sample_id> <tab> <blood_sample_id> with each